 Hitler liked Roehm and initially refused to believe the dossier provided by Heydrich.
 Roehm had been one of his first supporters and, without his ability to obtain army funds in the early days of the movement, it is unlikely that the Nazis would have ever become established.
 The SA under Roehm's leadership had also played a vital role in destroying the opposition during the elections of 1932 and 1933.

 However, Adolf Hitler had his own reasons for wanting Roehm removed.
 Powerful supporters of Hitler had been complaining about Roehm for some time.
 Generals were afraid that the Sturm Abteilung (SA), a force of over 3 million men, would absorb the much smaller German Army into its ranks and Roehm would become its overall leader.
 Industrialists, who had provided the funds for the Nazi victory, were unhappy with Roehm's socialistic views on the economy and his claims that the real revolution had still to take place.
 Many people in the party also disapproved of the fact that Roehm and many other leaders of the SA were homosexuals.

 Adolf Hitler was also aware that Roehm and the SA had the power to remove him as leader.
 Hermann Goering and Heinrich Himmler played on this fear by constantly feeding him with new information on Roehm's proposed coup.
 Their masterstroke was to claim that Gregor Strasser, whom Hitler hated, was part of the planned conspiracy against him.
-With this news Hitler ordered all the SA leaders to attend a meeting in the Hanselbauer Hotel in Wiesse.
+With this news Hitler ordered all the SA leaders to attend a meeting in the Hanselbauer Hotel in Bad Wiesse.

-A large number of the SA officers were shot as soon as they were captured but Hitler decided to pardon Roehm because of his past services to the movement.
+A large number of the SA officers were shot as soon as they were captured but Adolf Hitler decided to pardon Roehm because of his past services to the movement.
 However, after much pressure from Hermann Goering and Heinrich Himmler, Hitler agreed that Roehm should die.
 At first Hitler insisted that Roehm should be allowed to commit suicide but, when he refused, Ernst Roehm was killed by two SS men.

 The purge of the SA was kept secret until it was announced by Hitler on 13th July.
 It was during this speech that Hitler gave the purge its name: Night of the Long Knives (a phrase from a popular Nazi song).
 Hitler claimed that 61 had been executed while 13 had been shot resisting arrest and three had committed suicide.
 Others have argued that as many as 400 people were killed during the purge.
 In his speech Hitler explained why he had not relied on the courts to deal with the conspirators: "In this hour I was responsible for the fate of the German people, and thereby I become the supreme judge of the German people.
 I gave the order to shoot the ringleaders in this treason."

 Joseph Goebbels later regretted the killing of Roehm: "I point out to the Führer at length that in 1934 we unfortunately failed to reform the Wehrmacht when we had an opportunity of doing so.
 What Roehm wanted was, of course, right in itself but in practice it could not be carried through by a homosexual and an anarchist.
 Had Roehm been an upright solid personality, in all probability some hundred generals rather than some hundred SA leaders would have been shot on 30 June.
 The whole course of events was profoundly tragic and today we are feeling its effects.
 In that year the time was ripe to revolutionise the Reichswehr.
 As things were the Führer was unable to seize the opportunity.
 It is questionable whether today we can ever make good what we missed doing at that time.
 I am very doubtful of it.
-Nevertheless the attempt must be made.
+Nevertheless the attempt must be made."